mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 # Disadvantages

-* "ensembling, boosting, bagging" won’t work here since their purpose is to reduce variance.
+* Ensembling, boosting, bagging will not work here since the purpose of these methods is to reduce variance.
 Naive Bayes has no variance to minimize.

 * It is important to note that categorical variables need to be factors with the same levels in both training and new data (testing dataset).
 This can be problematic in a predictive context if the new data obtained in the future does not contain all the levels, meaning it will be unable to make a prediction.
 This is often known as "Zero Frequency".
 To solve this, we can use a smoothing technique.
 One of the simplest smoothing techniques is called Laplace smoothing.